YichenLuo-0/MMET/README.md

 python train.py --epochs 2000 --batch_size 4 --lr 1e-3
 ```

-For physics-driven datasets, we provide training scripts in the `train_pinn.py` file.
+For physics-driven datasets, we provide another training scripts in the `train_pinn.py` file.
 You can run it with:

 ```bash
 python train_pinn.py --epochs 2000 --lr 1e-1